2026 Transportation Engineering, Economics, and Policy Workshop

 This one-day event highlights interdisciplinary research on the economic, equity, environmental, and health implications of new technologies and policies, and features discussions with policy experts on the future of US transportation policies.

-The 2026 Transportation Engineering, Economics, and Policy Workshop is organized jointly by the University of Maryland, Carnegie Mellon University, Cornell University, Michigan University, and Resources for the Future, with generous funding from the Alfred P. Sloan Foundation.
+The 2026 Transportation Engineering, Economics, and Policy Workshop is organized jointly by the University of Maryland, Carnegie Mellon University, Cornell University, University of Michigan, and Resources for the Future, with generous funding from the Alfred P. Sloan Foundation.

 Agenda